Dimethylebutane/Dimethylebutane/README.md

 - 👋 Hi, I’m @Dimethylebutane
 - 👀 I’m interested in electronics engineering
 - 🌱 I’m currently a Student at Arts et Métiers
-- 💞️ I’m looking to collaborate on nothing :)
+- 💞️ I’m looking to collaborate on reducing greenhouse gases emmisions :)
 - 📫 How to reach me: gregoire.dreno@gadz.org

+I've learned programming because pointers are fun to play with, so yes I'm a tripple star programmer.
+(blablabla best practice and code maintainability...)
+And yes I've never finished any project because my brain was overheating only by opening them.
 <!---
 dymethylebutane/dymethylebutane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.